Planning Law & Appeals

 How Can Lewis Mitchell Solicitors help you

 Lewis Mitchell’s success rate in the field of planning law is second to none.
-This is because, for every new case, we take great pains to appoint litigators with direct personal experience of the industry and the issues in question.
+This is because, for every new case, we take great pains to appoint solicitors , litigators and planning consultants with direct personal experience of the industry and the issues in question.
 This careful matching process ensures that whatever the nature of the dispute, you can always count on the support of experienced legal representation and a thorough understanding of the relevant laws.

-If you need help with any aspect of planning Law & Appeals, please contact Lewis Mitchell Solicitors today.
+If you need help with any aspect of planning Law or Appeals, please contact Lewis Mitchell Solicitors today.

-Lewis Mitchell Solicitors specialise in Planning Law, Appeals, Commercial Property, Construction Disputes, Agricultural Law, Residential Conveyancing, Family Law, Divorce, Children Law, Wills & Probate, Land Disputes, in Clitheroe, Longridge, Skipton, Blackburn, Preston, Manchester, Liverpool, Birmingham, Bristol & London
+Lewis Mitchell Solicitors also specialises in Commercial Property, Construction Disputes, Agricultural Law, Residential Conveyancing, Family Law, Divorce, Children Law, Wills & Probate, Land Disputes, in Clitheroe, Longridge, Skipton, Blackburn, Preston, Manchester, Liverpool, Birmingham, Bristol & London

 For further information please telephone us 7 days a week from 9.00 am – 10.00 pm on 01200 428102